Wildlife Problem? We Can Help.

 Ecological Role

-Spiderwort is an important early-season nectar and pollen source for native bees, particularly bumblebees.
-Its flowers are visited by specialist native bees that collect only blue pollen.
-It provides ground cover that suppresses weeds and stabilizes soil.
+An important early-season nectar and pollen source for native bees, particularly bumblebees and specialist native bees that collect only blue pollen.
+Provides ground cover that suppresses weeds and stabilizes soil.
+Goes summer-dormant in the heat — cut back yellowing foliage in July and it returns fresh in fall.

 In the Cajun Prairie Garden